Effective Group Principles: How to Build a High-Performing Team

 Photo: Sun Shock / Shutterstock.com

-Tips for managing remote teams
+Tips for managing remote teams:

 • Prepare online documents for onboarding remote employees.